usdot-jpo-ode/jpo-tim-builder/README.md

 ## I. Release Notes

+### Release 2
+- Added functionality to deposit TIMs to SDW
+- NE and SW default lat/longs are at the NE and SW corners of Wyoming

 ### Release 1
 - Functionality to create and send TIMs to RSUs by building a Path between mileposts
 - Functionality to disable TIMs from RSUs